 - If you are leasing your vehicle, you will need a power of attorney form from your leasing company.

 - Visit your local DMV office with your completed forms.

 - You can collect your new plates when you register your vehicle, unless you have requested personalized plates - in which case you will need to return to the DMV office to collect them when they are ready.

 - Place your month and year stickers on the license plates as soon as you receive them.

 - If your vehicle does not already have an inspection certificate (they are valid for 2 years, except for motorcycles which must be inspected annually) and is not exempt from inspection, you have 5 days to have your vehicle inspected for safety and emissions.

 Registration fees in Rhode Island are based on the weight of the vehicle and whether you require specialized license plates.

-Typically the fees will include some or all of the following:
+will include some or all of the following:

 - The registration fee itself